PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Abstract

 \section{Abstract}

-The centerline of a bobsleigh track defines its geometry and is essential for simulation modeling.
-To reduce bBobsleigh training costs, leveraging the centerline of the bobsleigh track to construct a virtual environment that closely replicates real competitive settings presents a promising solution.
-However, publicly available centerline data are typically limited and it is imprecise to construct a training system solely based on 2-dimensional (2D) centerline.
-To address this practical issue, this paper proposes a method for generating a 3-dimensional (3D) track centerline based on 2D centerline data.
+This paper proposes a method for generating a 3-dimensional (3D) track centerline based on 2D centerline data.
 Incorporating international track design regulations, the method formulates an optimization problem that considers total track length, height difference, slope constraints, and geometric continuity.
 A Projected Gradient Descent (PGD) algorithm is used to solve the optimization problem.
-The generated 3D centerlines are compared with real track data, and the results show that the method can reproduce realistic centerline trends from original or scaled 2D data.
-For the selected track segment, the relative errors in total length, height difference, and average slope are within 1.7\%, 3.2\% and 4.1\%, respectively, for real 2D data and within 1.1\%, 3.5\% and 4.3\% respectively for scaled data.
-All slope values remain within the allowable limits.
-Moreover, by adjusting the segmentation or modifying the weight of height difference in the cost function, various centerline styles applicable to different competitions can be generated.
-Under different segmentation and weight factors, the maximum errors reach up to 4.4\%, 4.8\%, and 9.8\%, and 4.4\%, 4.8\%, and 10.0\%, respectively.
-The proposed method provides a flexible and efficient tool for supporting bobsleigh track centerline design.
+Within the selected trajectories and parameter ranges in this study, the proposed algorithm can compute centerlines whose characteristic parameter trends are consistent with those of the actual track, based on either actual or scaled 2D data.
+Compared with the actual track, the maximum errors ranges for length, height difference, and average gradient are 1.1\%, 16.4\%, and 13.5\%.
+Track sensitivity to segmentation and height-difference weighting varies with data type, and appropriate selection of segmentation and weighting parameters effectively reduces deviations and enhances the geometric accuracy of the generated centerlines.